Enjoy life with your dog again.

 Set yourself up for success

-- Puppy foundations: potty training, biting, crate training & socialization
+- Puppy foundations: Basic training, impulse control, emotional regulation, leash training & house manners

-- Teenage dogs: Big emotions, selective listening, boundary testing, and reactivity
+- Adolescent dogs: Big emotions, selective listening, boundary testing

-- Rescue, foster & newly adopted dogs: Decompression, settling in, and building trust
+- Rescue, foster & newly adopted dogs: Decompression, working through fear, settling in, and building trust

 Understand the root cause and transform your dog's behavior